► John Z DeLorean and the DMC-12

 ‘I’ve made mistakes in my life, I admit.
 But I’ve never done anything dishonest.’

-When John DeLorean died earlier this year, a story that I’ve been obsessed with for almost 25 years concluded.
+When John DeLorean died earlier in 2005, a story that I’ve been obsessed with for almost 25 years concluded.
 Driving the car around Belfast today is the postscript.
 Objectively speaking, the DeLorean is slow, it doesn’t really handle and there’s more entertainment to be had out of monitoring the reaction to it than actually driving it.
 But I just can’t help loving the thing.

 Objectively speaking, DeLorean the man was a fraud, a liar and a cheat.
 Even at his most penitent, his comments were laced with a vainglorious self-interest.
 Hardly a positive role model for your kids, sure.
 But I’ll be telling mine the story of the car with the gullwing doors and the man who made it.